kukuu/GraphQL-API-Microservices-Gateway/README.md

 GraphQL allows you to evolve your API naturally without versioning, it provides workable documentation, it avoids the problems of over, and under-fetching, and it offers a convenient way to aggregate data from multiple sources with a single request.

+Unlike REST applications, GraphQL implementations rely on a single endpoint.
+All GraphQL requests post data (always post, never get) to that one endpoint with the query that describes which resources and fields are being requested.

 This code contains an example of an [API Gateway](http://microservices.io/patterns/apigateway.html) written in NodeJS.
 It was written to demonstrate how to combine both a [GraphQL](http://graphql.org/) API with traditional [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints.

 ## Installation